Neonatal Intracranial Hemorrhage - Brain Bleeds During and After Childbirth

 An ICH can occur for different reasons.
 Premature babies are much more likely to develop this condition, and this is related to the immaturity of their circulation.
 Therefore, forceps are safer than vacuum assist for preterm deliveries.
 However, a brain bleed can also happen to term delivery newborns.

 According to one study, when the delivery is assisted by vacuum or forceps, the risk of a serious newborn complication is 5%.
-The risk of complications becomes greater if both vacuum and forceps are used.
+The risk of complications becomes greater, to say the least, if both vacuum and forceps are used.

 The pediatrician should be notified for any delivery when vacuum or forceps is used.
 The baby cannot be immediately discharged from the hospital, even if this is what the parents want.
 Instead, the baby will be checked for at least 10 hours to assess any head swelling, and the head circumference will be taken.
 If head swelling is noted, the doctor will examine the baby and watch for worsening of the swelling and for other symptoms.What Does it Look Like?